Bose gas: Macroscopic limit, result for uncondensed fraction

 This integral expression for the grand potential evaluates to:

 where Lis(x) is the polylogarithm function.

 The problem with this continuum approximation for a Bose gas is that the ground state has been effectively ignored, giving a degeneracy of zero for zero energy.
 This inaccuracy becomes serious when dealing with the Bose–Einstein condensate and will be dealt with in the next sections.
-As will be seen, even at low temperatures the above result is still useful for accurately describing the thermodynamics of just the un-condensed portion of the gas.
+As will be seen, even at low temperatures the above result is still useful for accurately describing the thermodynamics of just the uncondensed portion of the gas.